Get to Know Us

 - Together, we build a ten-room academy with seven classrooms, an office, a library, meeting space, toilets and a field for play.

 - Each academy opens as a public, government school, with Uganda’s Ministry of Education funding teachers & operating costs.

 - Students, families and communities in Uganda receive a safe, local & permanent school to call their own.

-Since our founding in 2006, thousands of students across the US have raised well over a half a million dollars for the construction of schools in rural Uganda, have developed a strong connection to their global community and have gained an understanding of the privileges and opportunities we so often take for granted.
+Since our founding in 2006, thousands of students across the US have raised over $600,000 for the construction of schools in rural Uganda, have developed a strong connection to their global community and have gained an understanding of the privileges and opportunities we so often take for granted.

 According to ‘Engineer Gasana’, a community leader and land donor to Building Tomorrow in Uganda, “If people in America can come to Africa and really help us, why don’t we people who are here also contribute?”
 To date, our partner communities have donated 35 acres of land and volunteered over 200,000 hours of labor to build schools for their children.

 In Uganda, each academy serves as a source of pride and a catalyst for change within the community.
 We have seen roads built, gardens harvested, scholarships funded, teachers organized, and housing constructed as a direct result of communities being empowered to help themselves.

 As of August 2013, Building Tomorrow has twelve open academies and seven currently under site planning and/or construction, each providing learning space for 325 students.